facebook/react/packages/create-subscription/README.md

 ## When should you NOT use this?

-This utility is should be used for subscriptions to a single value that are typically only read in one place and may update frequently (e.g. a component that subscribes to a geolocation API to show a dot on a map).
+This utility should be used for subscriptions to a single value that are typically only read in one place and may update frequently (e.g. a component that subscribes to a geolocation API to show a dot on a map).

 Other cases have **better long-term solutions**:
 * Redux/Flux stores should use the [context API](https://reactjs.org/docs/context.html) instead.
 * I/O subscriptions (e.g. notifications) that update infrequently should use [`simple-cache-provider`](https://github.com/facebook/react/blob/master/packages/simple-cache-provider/README.md) instead.
-* Complex libraries like Relay/Apollo should use this same technique (as referenced [here](https://gist.github.com/bvaughn/d569177d70b50b58bff69c3c4a5353f3)) in a way that is most optimized for their library usage.
+* Complex libraries like Relay/Apollo should manage subscriptions manually with the same techniques which this library uses under the hood (as referenced [here](https://gist.github.com/bvaughn/d569177d70b50b58bff69c3c4a5353f3)) in a way that is most optimized for their library usage.

 ## What types of subscriptions can this support?